willemavjc/openconcerto/README.md

 For Windows users:

-- Windows 10 Professional (or Enterprise)
+- Windows 10 Professional (or Enterprise) (OS Build 15063 or later)
 - Docker Desktop for Windows 2.x

+> Facing some issues occurring during Docker start up?
+> > "*Error: Hardware assisted virtualization and data execution protection must be enabled in the BIOS.*"
+>
+> Make sure your computer station or your server has the following services active:
+>
+>  - Microsoft **Hyper-V**
+>  - CPU vendor-specific BIOS-level hardware virtualization aka **VT-x/AMD-v**
+>
+> See Docker's [virtualization](https://docs.docker.com/docker-for-windows/troubleshoot/#virtualization) troubleshoots for further details.

 For macOS and Linux users: